humdrum-tools/vhv-documentation/humdrum/scale_degrees/scale-degrees.md

 #### Circles ####

-Circles can be drawn around scale degrees by adding the `*circle` interpretation.
+Circles can be drawn around scale degrees by adding the `*circ` interpretation.
-This style can be canceled by the interpretation `*Xcircle`.
+This style can be canceled by the interpretation `*Xcirc`.
 Circles are typically drawn around scale degrees of a bass line.

 {% include verovio.html